-That said, if you receive a copy of the chain e-mail with the greatly inflated figures, please DO NOT forward it on to anyone else.
-Drop the sender a short note, pointing him or her to this page (http://www.LincMad.com/telesleaze.html) or to the new ScamBusters page (http://www.ScamBusters.org/809Scam.html).
+That said, if you receive a copy of the chain e-mail with the greatly inflated figures, please do not forward it on to anyone else.
+Drop the sender a short note, pointing him or her to this page (https://www.LincMad.com/telesleaze.html) or to the new (1999) ScamBusters page (https://www.ScamBusters.org/809Scam.html).
 If you want to warn your friends about this scam, also send them those two references instead of the text of the chain e-mail.

 The prefixes shown below are based on information gathered from sources that may not be reliable.
 You should use this chart only as a starting point.
 Carefully investigate any number that appears suspicious.
 This list is primarily from advertisements seen in various newspapers and on the Internet.
 As much as possible, I have tried to identify the exact range of numbers that are “telesleaze,” but it is likely that some of the numbers shown below are legitimate, and that some numbers not shown below are telesleaze.
 Absolutely no warranty of any kind is given on this information.

-prefix, even though these calls are to other countries at expensive
+even though these calls are to other countries at

-8xxx.
-Xs in brackets at the end of a number indicate a variable number of
+Xs in brackets at the end of a number indicate a variable number of digits;

 A number in